xiangyu2022/DisfreeTestAPS/README.md

 ## Download the Datasets

-Download the datasets at: https://github.com/xiangyu2022/Symbiotic-Star-RT-Cru-Analysis/tree/main/datasets
+Download the datasets at:

-## Download R and Necessary Packages

-First, install R and load the LPBkg and LPsmooth package in R as:

-install.packages("LPBkg")

-install.packages("LPsmooth")

-library("LPBkg")

-library("LPsmooth")

 ## Implementation of the codes

-Download the codes at: https://github.com/xiangyu2022/Symbiotic-Star-RT-Cru-Analysis/tree/main/codes

 It may take a long time to run the simulation part, so we provide our simulation results above for your reference.

-Download the simulation results at: https://drive.google.com/file/d/1-FqaEsOhGxrDjwMGi-DEtBrjYnDF_MWr/view?usp=sharing
+Download the simulation results at:

 For more technical problems, please contact the author of the paper Xiangyu Zhang at zhan6004@umn.edu.